cristianoc/arc-challenge/README.md

 ### Key Techniques Used

-1. **Basic Predefined Transformations**: The approach starts with predefined transformations that apply to input grids, guided by specific rules about how grid properties relate to the output size.
+1. **Predefined Transformations**: The method applies a series of predefined transformations to the input grids, which are designed to relate input properties to the output grid size.
+These transformations range from basic operations, like directly using the input size, to more complex analyses that involve object properties and grid patterns.
+The transformations are applied in a sequence, starting with simpler ones and progressing to more complex methods as needed, depending on the characteristics of the grid.

-2. **Decision Rules on Matched Objects**: The method enhances accuracy by detecting objects within the grid, matching them across examples, and applying decision rules that leverage these matches to predict the output size.
+2. **Object Matching and Feature Detection**: After applying transformations, the method attempts to match objects between the input and output grids.
+When objects can be matched, the method detects common features that could determine the correct output size.
+This process uses these detected features to make a more informed prediction.

-3. **Regularized Regression**: In more complex cases, regularized regression is employed to refine predictions.
-This involves solving for weights and biases that best fit the observed data while adhering to regularization constraints.
-By integrating this regression with the symbolic reasoning approach, the model ensures that selected transformations are both accurate and generalizable, leading to reliable predictions of grid dimensions.
+3. **Regularized Regression**: In cases where object matching and feature detection are insufficient to fully determine the output size, regularized regression is applied.
+This involves solving a regression problem to find weights and biases that best fit the observed data, while also incorporating regularization constraints to prevent overfitting and ensure model simplicity.

 ## SizeARC: A Simplified ARC Challenge